 Since the history of Jakarta began long before the Dutch claimed it as Batavia, the museum added more artifacts.
 Today, the collection in Jakarta History Museum started from the prehistoric era.
 In total, the museum has approximately 23,500 pieces of artifacts.
 This massive collection can not be contained in the small museum at Jalan Pintu Besar Utara.
 Hence, when the collection of the museum overgrown its space, it was moved to the old city hall building nearby.
 The former building became Museum Wayang (Puppet Museum) until now.

 The old city hall building is located at Jl.
 Taman Fatahillah no.1, facing Fatahillah square.
-Henceforth, the museum is known as Fatahillah Museum.
+Henceforth, Jakarta History Museum (Museum Sejarah Jakarta) is also known as Fatahillah Museum.

 Back to the former city hall at Kota Tua Jakarta, in 1925 until 1952 it became West Java Provincial office, except during Japan colonization (1942-1945), it was a Dai Nippon logistic compound.
 Then, it was a military office in 1952-1968.

 In 1968, this building was transferred to the city administrator of Jakarta.
 Since then, it was revitalized and prepared for the opening of Jakarta History Museum (Museum Sejarah Jakarta), which finally opened on March 30, 1974.
 Today, it has great collections of artifacts, from stone age to the Dutch colonization that will surely tell us the long and rich history of Jakarta.

 Kota Tua has more than the history of this particular museum.
 It has five other museums and a few historical buildings, have you checked them all out?